Where is innovation going?

 What are the most common reasons for a good idea failing to achieve market success?

 Good ideas can fail if the things I have raised above are missing.
-Another observation I would make is that product development teams often seem to be caught off guard if the price is over their budget.
+Another observation I would make is that all parties need to be in tune with global issues that could affect pricing, lead-times, yarn supply et cetera.
+I know these are hard to predict but understanding that things can happen, and communicating through the process, are important.
 Testing, seasonality and business climate are also reasons for an idea failing to work.
 You can mitigate this by narrowing the layers of complexity.

 What role does sustainability play in driving innovation?